 What happens after your application?

-Based on the outcome of the visit and discussions during the symposium, the postdoctoral candidate and the PI will be encouraged to start writing the application for a fellowship with the support of the local grants office.
-Please note that the deadlines for many fellowship applications e.g. to EMBO, Marie Curie or Human Frontiers are in August/September.
+Based on the visit and discussions during the symposium, the postdoctoral candidate and the PI will be encouraged to begin preparing a fellowship application with support from the local grants office.
+Important: Many fellowship applications (e.g., EMBO, Marie Curie or Human Frontiers) fall in August/September, so early preparation is essential.

 Why joining UPSC?